Project Duration: 6 weeks, Individual Tools: Solidworks, Cold working, Leatherworking↗, Prototyping

 Coldworking the brass gave it the spring required for clicking actuation.

 Much of my design process was led by modelmaking and experiments.
-Switching between sketches, CAD, the anvil and carved foam models.
+Switching between sketches, CAD, the material experiments and carved foam models.

 Each component had several iterations.
 The biggest challenge was translating changes to the metal and leather forms into the digital version of the mouse.